-Our experience traveling to Bordeaux was far from planned ahead of time.
+Our experience traveling to Bordeaux, France, was far from planned ahead of time.
 Instead, we made our way to this world-renowned French wine region to house sit, or more accurately, dog sit, for a friend.
 We had no idea how to visit Bordeaux, how to go wine tasting in Bordeaux, or whether Bordeaux wine was even too expensive for our bank account.
-We were surprised on what we found about wine tourism in Bordeaux.
+We were surprised by what we found about wine tourism in Bordeaux.
 Here, we share our tips for a great Bordeaux wine trip, including some of the best Bordeaux wine tours.